gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 * Flash based node graph porting to native toolkit (Qt)
 * Flash had scaling issues, could take multiple minutes to load, native took it down to seconds
 * Matt: node based editors in Qt as well, for connecting events to the game (audio and visual effects)
-* JavaScript in the browser pain points, difficult contortion to get performance (manual cloning of template objects on anim frames)
+* JavaScript in the browser pain points, difficult contortion to get performance (manual cloning of template objects on anim frames.. eh?)

 ### 11:30am Interview w/ Jonathan Adamczewski ###